TET2 c.2355del, p.His786MetfsTer27

 PS2 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PS2 is: "De novo (both maternity and paternity confirmed) in a patient with the disease and no family history".
-The evidence for this variant shows: there is no information on de novo occurrence.
-Therefore, this criterion is not applied due to lack of de novo confirmation.
+The evidence for this variant shows: no parental testing or family history data are available to confirm a de novo event.
+Therefore, this criterion is not applied.

 PS3